 Animal attack injuries can be very severe.
 If not treated immediately, they can lead to infections and other issues.
 Wild animal bites can also possibly expose you to rabies, according to the Georgia Department of Health (DPH).

-Get any emergency medical attention you need right away.
+Regardless of whether it is a domesticated or exotic animal, get any emergency medical attention you need immediately.
 Have someone take you to the emergency room.
-If your injuries are not life-threatening, see your doctor as soon as possible.
+If your injuries are not life-threatening, see your doctor immediately.

 Identify the Animal

-If a wild animal attacked you, see if the property owner is nearby.
+If a wild animal attacks you, see if the property owner is nearby.
 Ask any witnesses if they know who owns the property.

 If possible, take a picture of the animal.
 However, only do this if it’s safe.